cupang-afk/autoswitch-obsu/README.md

 ### TODO
 - [ ] Improving
+- [ ] Separate Function and Class, and make an executable instead python script
 - [ ] Probably convert this to C# or Javascript
 - [ ] Trying to create obs-python version